NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow\* and reconstructing it with nGraph
+nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow\* and reconstructing it with nGraph's
 :abbr: `IR (Intermediate Representation)`. nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
 To address the third problem, nGraph is integrated with